AutoFormat Option in Excel

-- Step 3: Now this will open up below dialogue box.
+- Step 3: Now, this will open up below the dialogue box.

 Wow!
-Looking the lot better now than the earlier plain data.
+Looking a lot better now than the earlier plain data.

 All the formats are a set of 6 different format options.
 We have limited control over these formatting options.

-We can do very limited modifications to these formatting.
-If need be we can customize this formatting.
+We can make minimal modifications to these formatting.
+If need be, we can customize this formatting.

 The six types of formatting options are Number Formatting, Border, Font, Patters, Alignments, and Width/Weight.